Ferrisama/Course_api/README.md

 # Course_api
 API for CoursePlaza
-##This is for CoursePlaza store
+##This is for CoursePlaza store containing a list of modules.
 - First, launch this api
 - Second, change the url in CoursePlaza/utils/index.ts
   - const response = await fetch(